rodrigoaguilar619/lib-parent-project/README.md

 # lib-parent-project
-This project was generated with Java JDK 21 and Spring Boot 3
+This project was generated with Java JDK 21 and Spring Boot 3.
+Configure plugins for sonarqube, jacoco unit test anilizer.

 # Project Structure
 	- Implementation of common depencences